Home

 Objectives

-2. The learner will examine the adaptations and lifecycles of different shark species, and how aquarium staff feed and care for sharks to maintain their health and wellbeing.
+• Examine the adaptations and lifecycles of different shark species, and understand how aquarium staff feed and care for sharks to maintain their health and wellbeing.

 Standards Alignment